Launched in September 2018, the Equity & Justice Institute quickly established itself as an exciting and impactful force on campus and beyond.

 The Equity & Justice Institute

-Now in its second year, the Institute continues to design and implement programs that affirm its three Core Commitments.
+Now in its third year, the Institute continues to design and implement programs that affirm its three Core Commitments.
 In collaboration with Crossroads faculty and staff, students and partner organizations, the Institute is currently developing:

 A comprehensive equity and justice curriculum for kindergarten through 12th grade will provide a cohesive program that builds as students progress through the School and serve as a national model for equity and justice education.